 Time is measured by reference to Calendar dates and Clock time in accordance with ISO 19108:2002 Temporal Schema clause 5.4.4.

-Coordinate reference system registry

-The International Association of Oil and Gas Producers (formally the EPSG) has established a register of Coordinate Reference Systems that has been recognized by the International Organization for Standardization (ISO) Technical Committee TC211.
-This register is not the authoritative definition of the CRS but it establishes a code that may be used to identify a CRS.
-The registry containing the register is available at http://www.epsg-registry.org/.

-The IHO S-100 object catalogue also included horizontal datums as registered attributes, although IHO also indicates that S-100 is not an exhaustive or authoritative list.

 Data Quality

 Introduction

 Data quality allows users and user systems to assess fitness for use of the provided data.
 Data quality measures and the associated evaluation are reported as metadata of a data product.
 This metadata improves interoperability with other data products and provides usage by user groups that the data product was not originally intended for.
 The secondary users can make assessments of the data product usefulness in their application based on the reported data quality measures.